 Candidates must have a minimum of a bachelor’s degree from a regionally accredited college/university, with a cumulative GPA of 2.75 or higher on a 4-point scale, or have a minimum 3.0 GPA in the last 60 credit hours of a completed baccalaureate degree.

 Candidates must have met content requirements as evidenced by each of the following:

-- Acceptable major or a minimum of 24 semester credits in the content endorsement area with minimum GPA of 2.5 on a 4-point grading scale, or passing score on the Praxis content exam
+- Have the major or the equivalent of the major in the content endorsement area with minimum GPA of 2.5 on a 4-point grading scale, or passing score on the Praxis content exam

 - Have met all licensure-specific course and GPA requirements1